Professor Esther McIntosh

 My primary research interests are public theology, John Macmurray scholarship, philosophy of religion, Christian ethics and feminist theology; hence, my research is interdisciplinary.
 In particular, I am concerned with definitions of personhood and community, the ethics of personal relations, gender justice and the use of social media by religious communities.
 I have also worked with Professor Don MacDonald, Seattle Pacific University and Professor Chris Sink, Old Dominion University on links between Macmurray's thought, systems thinking and family therapy.

 I am currently working on trauma theology, voluntary and involuntary childlessness, as well as an externally funded project on trans and non-binary support in higher education.
-I organise events for LGBT History Month and International Women's Week, and I am a co-convenor of the theological ethics seminar at the Society for the Study of Theology annual conference.
+I organise events for LGBT History Month and International Women's Week, and I am a co-convenor of the theological ethics seminar at the Society for the Study of Theology annual conference and European representative at the Global Network for Public Theology.

 Yours the Power: Faith-Based Organizing in the USA, edited by Katie Day, Esther McIntosh and William Storrar (Leiden: Brill, 2012), ISBN 9789004246003